Midwifery Education and Certification

 Statement of Policy

-The College supports women having a choice in determining their providers of care.
+The College supports people having a choice in determining who provides their care.
 The College specifically supports the provision of care by midwives who are certified by AMCB (or its predecessor organizations) or whose education and licensure meet the ICM Global Standards.
 The College does not support provision of care by midwives who do not meet these standards.

 **International Confederation of Midwives.
 Essential Competencies for Basic Midwifery Practice (2010 as updated 2019).
 Global Standards for Midwifery Education (2010 as amended 2013).
 Many nations and global health organizations have endorsed the ICM standards and support bringing national health care systems and institutions in alignment with these standards.